 - Camera and tripod (this is our favorite for hiking)

 - Toilet kit: toilet paper, small shovel, bag for packing out TP, hand sanitizer

 - Plenty of snacks: check out our favorite hiking snacks here!

-- Optional: backpacking/camping gear if you plan to spend the night
+- Optional: backpacking/camping gear and backpacking meals if you plan to spend the night

 *Don’t forget to pack your permit!

 Be sure to grab our ultimate hiking packing list includes our must-have gear for any hiking trail!

 You may also like…